mikael-johnsson/your-shopping-list/TESTING.md

 ### Fixed bugs
 - CSS did not load properly.
 This was fixed after a conversation with a CI tutor, the problem was that debug was set to false (which can affect the ability to read CSS).
 - Modal not showing.
 When implementing Bootstrap modals, they failed to show.
 This was fixed after a conversation with a CI tutor, the problem was that Bootstrap had changed the syntax of how to display a modal.

+### Flaws
+- Early on in development a mistake was made.
+Before the database URL had been moved to the env.py file (that is secret and not pushed to Github) the code was pushed to github.
+That is not ideal but deemed to be to big of a problem to handle during this time.